Royal Challengers Bangalore, might not have won a single IPL tournament, but they have been winning hearts from last many years.

-The story is beyond symbolism; RCB, a popular team of Indian Premier League (IPL), one of the biggest sporting tournaments in the world, has been supporting the green cause from 2010 onwards.
-This year the focus is on waste segregation, recycling and keeping the stadium litter free.
-Through social media accounts and other marketing activities, RCB has been promoting these causes.
-The fans are also encouraged to upload photos and videos of cleaning surroundings on their recently launched mobile app in return for some rewards.
+The story is beyond symbolism; RCB, a popular team of Indian Premier League (IPL), has been supporting the green cause from 2010 onwards.
+Every year, one of their match is called ‘Green Match’, where the team wears a green colored jersey instead of the routine red and black (The t-shirt which the team time wore was made with recycled plastic).
+In last edition of IPL, the focus of the Green match was on waste segregation, recycling and keeping the stadium litter free.
+Through social media accounts and other marketing activities, RCB promoted these causes.
+The fans were encouraged to upload photos and videos of cleaning surroundings on their recently launched mobile app in return for some rewards.

 Imagine a stadium left with no trace of litter.
 Fans clean up after themselves and dispose trash in the right dustbin before leaving.
 Together we can make this a reality.
 Let’s make a #CleanSweep for a clean, green, sustainable environment. #BattingForThePlanet #PlayBold pic.twitter.com/ucUfZL86wp

 RCB has been pioneers in the social initiatives among all IPL teams.
-They started from the 3rd edition of the IPL in 2010 and continue to bring awareness on issues which impacts the environment.
-Some of the causes they have advocated are to –
+They started this inititaive from the 3rd edition of the IPL in 2010 and have continued to bring awareness on issues concerning the environment and sustianbility development.
+Some of the social causes they have advocated are to –

-- Facilitate provision of bus transport in collaboration with Bengaluru transport (BMTC)
+- Facilitate provision of bus transport for their fans, in collaboration with the city transport system.

 - Exchange saplings between captains and also promoting plants as gifts

-- Auction jersey – the proceeds go to fund tree plantation
+- Auction of player’s jersey – the proceeds go to fund tree plantation

 - Propagate greenery through campaigns in Bengaluru